cbib/virhunter/README.md

 ## Using VirHunter for prediction

 To run VirHunter you can use the already pre-trained models or train VirHunter yourself (described in the next section).
-Pre-trained model weights are available for the following host plants:
+Pre-trained model weights are already available for the multiple host plants.
-- grapevine
-- tomato
-- sugar beet
-- peach
-- rice
-- carrot
-- lettuce

-To use the model pretrained on one of the plants listed you will need first to download weights using `download_weights.sh` script.
+You can download them using the `download_weights.sh` script.

 ```shell
 bash scripts/download_weights.sh
 ```

-Then you will need to fill `predict_config.yaml file`.
-If for example, you want to use the weights of the pretrained model for peach, you should add in the `configs/predict_config.yaml` path `weights/peach`.
+Before launching the prediction you will need to fill the `configs/predict_config.yaml` file.
+If for example, you want to use the weights of the pretrained model for peach, you should change the field `weights` in the `configs/predict_config.yaml` to `weights/peach`.

-NEW: Now, you can launch predictions for multiple test files at once.
-For that you need to change a bit the field test_ds in the
+VirHunter supports prediction for multiple test files at once.
+For that you need to change a bit the field `test_ds` in the `configs/predict_config.yaml`.
-`configs/predict_config.yaml`.
-All the predictions will be saved in the same output directory.

 ```yaml
 predict: